Winning In China's HCV Travails

 This article will address an upcoming healthcare drama.
-Who is going to cure China's millions of HCV infected persons?
+Who is going to cure China's millions of HCV-infected persons?
 No one knows the true size of the HCV opportunity in China.
 It will depend partly on the number of infected patients.
 However, a more important question centers around the amount of resources available to these infected individuals.

 This drama is of huge significance to China, its millions of HCV positive residents, and to contending pharma companies and their shareholders.

 If it plays out in a normal fashion everyone involved will come away bruised and dissatisfied.
-If the contending parties, particularly the Chinese government, Gilead (NASDAQ:GILD), AbbVie (NYSE:ABBV), and possibly Johnson and Johnson's (NYSE:JNJ) Janssen Pharmaceuticals, take a more innovative approach, the possibilities for win/win/win situations abound.
+If the contending parties, particularly the Chinese government, Gilead (NASDAQ:GILD), AbbVie (NYSE:ABBV), and possibly Johnson & Johnson's (NYSE:JNJ) Janssen Pharmaceuticals, take a more innovative approach, the possibilities for win/win/win situations abound.

-China has an indeterminate number of HCV infected persons, few of whom have yet had access to modern cure regimens.
+China has an indeterminate number of HCV-infected persons, few of whom have yet had access to modern cure regimens.

 HCV is a condition that is not always accurately reported in China.
-According to a China specific cohort of a global patient survey, less than a quarter of infected patients knew what HCV was before they were diagnosed.
+According to a China-specific cohort of a global patient survey, less than a quarter of infected patients knew what HCV was before they were diagnosed.
 Even though the disease is not widely known, there are still significant stigmas associated with it.
 This may explain the wide variation in the number of Chinese individuals reported to suffer from this chronic malady.

-By some accounts there are 30 million HCV infected individuals in China; by others there are 10 million.
-However many there are who are actually infected, they are in difficult straits.
-China has been slow to approve therapies which readily cure this dread disease in much of the Western world.
+By some accounts there are 30 million HCV-infected individuals in China; by others there are 10 million.
+However, many there are who are actually infected, they are in difficult straits.
+China has been slow to approve therapies which readily cure this dreaded disease in much of the Western world.

 An article titled: "Current treatment of chronic hepatitis C in China: Dilemma and potential problems" explains the muddled and unsatisfactory HCV situation in China.
-This extensive and well documented article in the World Journal of Gastroenterology explores the issues that are currently holding China back.
+This extensive and well-documented article in the World Journal of Gastroenterology explores the issues that are currently holding China back.

-If modern DAA therapies were approved and available in China, approved, therapies could be expected to work quickly and efficiently with few adverse side effects.
+If modern DAA therapies were approved and available in China, approved therapies could be expected to work quickly and efficiently with few adverse side effects.
 The one downside is that they are fiercely expensive.

 While it only takes a few dozen pills to cure the disease, each pill may famously cost as much as $1,000.
-Of course that was the list price in the US at the dawn of the DAA HCV therapy era.
+Of course, that was the list price in the US at the dawn of the DAA HCV therapy era.
 Nowadays, even in the US, the price may be considerably less, always depending on who is paying and for which of the several available DAA therapies.

 An excellent recent Bloomberg article reports on how desperate but resourceful individuals in China may use self-help.
 They purchase the chemical ingredients for certain of the therapies which are available from online sources in China.
 They then either dare to fill capsules with the proper doses themselves or take them to compounding pharmacies to have it done for them.